Are You Single? It's Really OK.

 It seems that everywhere you look, from television and movies to advertising, the message is constantly being sent that you need a boyfriend or girlfriend to be complete.
 This message is a lie.
 Just ten minutes listening to popular music and it's obvious we are a society obsessed with romantic relationships.

-The “I've got to be in love” syndrome is the most popular topic people call my radio show about.
+The I've got to be in love syndrome is the most popular topic people call my radio show about.
 Very few calls or comments I receive from teenagers and young adults ever speak to the benefits of not dating.
 I often have to tell people, "Don't worry, if you don't have a bf/gf right now, you won't die."
-While there are definitely some benefits of being in a relationship, there are certainly just as many, if not more, to not dating.
+While there are definitely some benefits of being in a relationship, there are certainly just as many to not dating.

-Delaney commented to me about being happy without a guy in her life: “I have great friends that are always there for me and always know how to make me happy, and I have a wonderful family that loves and cares for me as I do for them.
+Delaney commented to me about being happy without a guy in her life: I have great friends that are always there for me and always know how to make me happy, and I have a wonderful family that loves and cares for me as I do for them.
 Life isn't always about having a boyfriend or a girlfriend.
 I think life is about living your life to the fullest without having a guy or girl.

-A dating relationship is extremely time consuming.
+A dating relationship is extremely time-consuming.
 Right?

 What do you like?
 What makes you happy?
 What makes you sad?
 What do you enjoy spending your time doing when no one is around?
 Being single gives you time to develop yourself.
 It will increase your confidence, which is considerably more attractive than always needing to have a bf/gf at your side.
 I think if more people would spend their time developing into the right person, instead of always looking to find the right person, they'd be much happier.

-Riah commented to me just this week how she doesn't have to have somebody say "I love you" for her to be happy: “If you are happy with yourself then you will be content if you don't have somebody and you will still hold your head up and walk with confidence.
+Riah commented to me just this week how she doesn't need to have somebody say "I love you" for her to be happy: If you are happy with yourself then you will be content if you don't have somebody, and you will still hold your head up and walk with confidence.
 Some advantages are that you have a calm, peaceful life.
-It's a lot less worrysome, and you will probably have a lot more time on your hands to do something that can benefit you and your life.”
+It's a lot less worry-some, and you will probably have a lot more time on your hands to do something that can benefit you and your life.